The Celebration Continues!

-On Sunday, April 6, the committee will host a soiree at the Main Library on Goodwood Boulevard.
-The theme for the soiree will be “Tell Me a Story,” and committee members are reaching out to all of you to share stories about your ancestors buried in the cemetery.
-You can contact them at: This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+A reminder, too, that committee members still want to hear your stories about your ancestors buried in the cemetery.
+You can reach them at This email address is being protected from spambots.
+You need JavaScript enabled to view it..

 Welcome to the St. Joseph Catholic Cemetery website.